 Once the asphalt is clean and the painted parking spots are revealed, you’ll be able to see if the plows scraped off more than just snow!

-Remember: Crack filling comes first, and then sealcoating, and parking lot paint last!
+Remember: Crack filling comes first, then sealcoating, then painting parking lots!

-If this is the first time you’re undertaking this job yourself, our free line striping course is an invaluable resource you can use.
+If you’re learning how to paint parking lots for the first time, our free line striping course is an invaluable resource you can use.

-Make sure all your line striping equipment is in good working order, including spray guns and tips.
-Check to see all stencils are in good shape, and you have enough of each type.
+Make sure all your line striping equipment, including spray guns and tips, is in good working order.
+Check to see that all stencils are in good shape and that you have enough of each type.

 Ensure you have enough caution tape and pylons to block traffic from your work area.